Erosion and Sedimentation Control Design

 - Phasing drawings, explicitly indicating the improvements to be constructed during the four phases of the development.

 Dash Enterprises Auto Dealership

-This 28,600 square foot Auto Dealership located in West Goshen Township, Chester County included the use of a super silt fence, a temporary diversion swale, inlet protection, erosion control blanket and a sediment basin.
+This 28,600 square foot Auto Dealership located in West Goshen Township, Chester County, included a super silt fence, a temporary diversion swale, inlet protection, and erosion control blanket, and a sediment basin.

 Whitegate Farms Subdivision

-A 69 lot residential subdivision in which we prepared grading permit plans for all the individual building permits.
-Plans included for the most part a typical on-lot erosion control layout including 18 to 30 inch silt fencing around the perimeter of each lot, topsoil stockpiling, rock construction entrance and construction sequencing.
+Whitegate Farms Subdivision is a 69 lot residential subdivision in which we prepared grading permit plans for all the individual building permits.
+Project site plans included a typical on-lot erosion control layout, including 18 to 30-inch silt fencing around the perimeter of each lot, topsoil stockpiling, rock construction entrance, and construction sequencing.